FREQUENTLY ASKED QUESTIONS

 Fortunately, since we do our homework ahead of time, this is a rare occurrence with our firm.
 We find that our clients are usually happy with 95%-98% of the items suggested by our designer.
 If for some reason this does happen, we offer one hour of complimentary design time to allow for the time is takes to make re-selections for an average project.
 Should you request more than an hour's worth of re-selections, our standard hourly design rate will apply.
 We will continue to work with you for as long as it takes to ensure that you are 100% satisfied with your selections before ordering any product.

-Actually, the exact opposite is true.
+Actually, the opposite is true.
 Robin's talented team takes much of the detailed processing off of her plate so that she is allowed more time to work directly with you on your project and selections.

 We usually present our designs through an interactive presentation as a part of our project management system.
 This presentation will allow you to view all of the items for your project and the associated costs.
 We will schedule an appointment with your designer to discuss all the aspects of your design as well as present you with any available fabric and finish samples so that you may see them in person.
 Often times that is all that is required for our clients to be able to see that the products we are recommending will work nicely in their home.
 In situations where we have a client who needs a better visual, we are able to offer digital design boards, floor plans and full-color 3D renderings of their space.
 This will allow you to see the relative size and placement of all the items in your space.

 Yes.
-We charge in 15 minute increments with a 15 minute minimum for any phone or email consultation that takes us 5 minutes or longer to respond to.
+We charge in 15 minute increments with a 15 minute minimum for any phone call, text or email consultation that takes us 5 minutes or longer to respond to.
 If it is a quick question that warrants a quick response that is one or two sentences by email or a minute or two by phone then we will typically not charge for this.
-Many times, however, we work with out of town clients or clients who work and so much of their projects will need to be handled by phone and/or email.
+Many times, however, we work with out-of-town clients or clients who work and so much of their projects will need to be handled by phone and/or email.
 It takes up just as much of our time to handle this type of consultation by phone or email as it does in person.
 It may even take us longer to compile an email response than to quickly discuss something on the phone.
 If we have a client who calls or emails us often, it may become necessary to start charging the 15 minute minimum even for shorter emails and conversations since these do take our time and are considered billable consultation.

 Because we work so efficiently with our product vendors, we can design the typical room in 8-10 hours.
 If the room is large and/or there are a lot of accessories needed for an oversized bookcase, the project could take longer.
 Our firm provides a custom scope of work prior to starting any project that is intended to give you a good idea of how long we think your particular project will take to complete.
 The less involved our clients are in a project, the more efficiently we are able to work as a team.